Scanner Configuration Reference Complete configuration reference for all available security scanners.

 GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

-See [examples/github-enterprise/](https://github.com/huntridge-labs/argus/blob/main/examples/github-enterprise) for complete templates.
+See examples/github-enterprise/ for GHES templates.

 Table of Contents